Ilya-Sstkv/Workers_Window_App/README.md

-Window Application that allows you to interact with some kind of a 'workes database'.
+Window Application that allows you to interact with some kind of a 'workers database'.
 The table contains 4 columns: worker's id, worker's name, working position and the year when the worker started working.

 Application inludes such features as: